sroracle/apkfoundry/docs/design.rst

-* Use the ``newuidmap`` and ``newgidmap`` setuid binaries (as provided by ``shadow-uidmap`` package) in order to setup a full mapping of user and group IDs inside the namespace, i.e. mapping the build user's IDs to themselves, the ``af-root`` user's IDs to zero, and all other IDs in the range [1, 65534] to unused IDs.
+* Use the ``newuidmap`` and ``newgidmap`` setuid binaries (as provided by ``shadow-uidmap`` package) in order to setup a full mapping of user and group IDs inside the namespace, i.e. mapping the build user's IDs to themselves, the fake ``root`` IDs to zero, and all other IDs in the range [1, 65535] to unused IDs.

 The job lifecycle
 -----------------